What you'll need:

 Once your email has been received it will contain the appointment time information for your own records.
 (If not received, please check any spam or junk folders.)

 The email will also contain a Hyperlink to be used shortly before the displayed time.
-Once pressed, it will issue the unique 6-digit access code for the appointment.

 The link will also take you to the access code web page via your default browser